 Having a brand strategy in place helps teams align around the same goals.
 It also helps to differentiate your product from competitors and win loyal users.
 If you’re an early stage startup looking to launch a new product, I definitely think it’s worth your time to lay a strong foundation that isn’t built on technology alone.

 - Does My Project Need A Strategy?
 (Ally Fouts, Viget) What does your project really need?
 A brand strategy, a content strategy, or just a clear-cut visual redesign?

 - Do the Brand First (Paul Ford, Postlight) Don't build your product until you know who you are.

-- Brand as Strategy, a Guide for Startups (23 Design) How brand can be your startup’s most powerful decision-making tool.
+- Brand as Strategy, a Guide for Startups (23 Design) How your brand can be your startup’s most powerful decision-making tool.